firebase/extensions/firestore-counter/functions/README.md

 After installing this extension, you'll need to:

 - Update your [database security rules](https://firebase.google.com/docs/rules).
-- Set up a [Cloud Scheduler job](https://cloud.google.com/scheduler/docs/quickstart) to regularly call the controllerCore function, which is created by this extension.
-It works by either aggregating shards itself or scheduling and monitoring workers to aggregate shards.
 - Use the provided [client sample](https://github.com/firebase/extensions/blob/master/firestore-counter/clients/web/src/index.ts) or your own client code to specify your document path and increment values.

 Detailed information for these post-installation tasks are provided after you install this extension.